Reading with Multilingual Learners

 A Case Study in Literacy Engagement with MLs

 This video features Carmen, an elementary teacher in Minnesota.
-Even though she is required to teach from a prescribed curriculum, she still engages students in building personal connections to the text by connecting to students’ home literacy experiences and their emotions.
+With the district curriculum, she engages students in building personal connections to the text by connecting to students’ home literacy experiences and their emotions.
 Watch Carmen work with her small group of 2nd graders prior to reading a text on the lunar landing.

 Nurturing Multilingual Readers